reactor/reactor/README.md

     // This factory call creates a Reactor.
     Reactor reactor = R.reactor()
-      .using(env) // our current Environment
+      .env(env) // our current Environment
       .dispatcher(Environment.EVENT_LOOP) // use one of the BlockingQueueDispatchers .get(); // get the object when finished configuring